LaBoulange/tezos-baker/README.md

 This code:
 - installs the needed executables from the octez suite,
-- optionally installs Tezpay on the same machine,
+- optionally installs TezPay on the same machine,
 - provides some basic maintenance tools.

 Content of this document: